en

 What is a circular saw cutter?

-A circular saw blade is a cutting tool used mainly in the mechanical industry for machining metals and various materials.
+A circular milling cutter is a cutting tool used mainly in the mechanical industry for machining metals and various materials.
 It is characterized by a toothed circular blade mounted on a machine, which rotates at high speed to cut materials.

 What is a circular knife?

-A circular knife is a circular-shaped cutting tool used in various industrial sectors to cut materials such as rubber, paper, cardboard, plastic, textiles, leather and even food.
-In contrast to the circular saw cutter, the circular knife is intended for rather soft materials, where a clean cut is required without deforming the material.
+A circular knife is a circular-shaped cutting tool used in various industrial sectors to cut materials such as rubber, paper, cardboard, plastics, textiles, leather and even foodstuffs.
+In contrast to the circular saw cutter, the circular knife is designed for use with softer materials, where a clean cut is required without deforming the material.

 These articles might also interest you